Explore ways to acquire Miso Robotics stock before a potential IPO. Get access to select pre-IPO startups via the Fundrise Innovation Fund.

 Availability varies among pre-IPO platforms.
 Typically, companies with a higher valuation and wide pre-IPO equity dispersion have more investment opportunities.

-The most accessible venture capital funds for non-accredited investors are the Fundrise Innovation Fund and the ARK Venture Fund, available exclusively at Titan Invest.
+The most accessible venture capital funds for non-accredited investors are the Fundrise Innovation Fund and the ARK Venture Fund, available at SoFi Invest.
 These funds enable investors to own pre-IPO companies without the accreditation hurdle.

 However, neither fund owns Miso Robotics at this time.